Big Brother Brasil 25

-Big Brother Brasil 25 (Note: Also referred to as BBB 25.) was the twenty-fifth season of the Brazilian reality show Big Brother Brasil, which premieres on January 13, 2025, on TV Globo.
-This season will continue to be hosted by journalist Tadeu Schmidt, with Rodrigo Dourado taking over as executive producer, replacing Boninho.
+Big Brother Brasil 25 (Note: Also referred to as BBB 25.) was the twenty-fifth season of the Brazilian reality show Big Brother Brasil, which premiered on January 13, 2025, on TV Globo.
+The season continued to be hosted by journalist Tadeu Schmidt, with Rodrigo Dourado who took over as executive producer, replacing Boninho.

-This season will last for 100 days, tying with seasons 21–24 as the longest of the show.
-It will be the sixth consecutive season features housemates divided into two groups: "Celebrities", composed of actors, singers, athletes and social media personalities, and "Civilians", composed of everyday Brazilians, but with a pair-based gameplay system.
-Only one winner will be crowned.
+The season lasted for 100 days, tying with seasons 21–24 as the longest of the show.
+It was the sixth consecutive season that featured housemates divided into two groups: "Celebrities", composed of actors, singers, athletes and social media personalities, and "Civilians", composed of everyday Brazilians, but with a pair-based gameplay system.
+Only one winner was crowned.

-For the first time, the grand prize is R$ 2.72 million without tax allowances, and a Chevrolet Pickup S10 car, plus a R$150,000 prize offered to the runner-up and a R$50,000 prize offered to the housemate in third place.
+For the first time, the grand prize was R$ 2.72 million without tax, and a Chevrolet Pickup S10 car, plus a R$150,000 prize offered to the runner-up and a R$50,000 prize offered to the housemate in third place.

 Before the premiere, six new potential housemates competed for the final two spots in the main cast as part of a twist, with the winners being sequestered after the results and moving into the house on Day 1, bringing the total number of housemates up to 24.

 On April 22, 2025, dancer Renata Saldanha won the competition with 51.90% of the public vote over geriatric physiotherapist Guilherme Vilar and rodeo lifeguard João Pedro Siqueira.

 Broadcast

-The series is broadcast daily on TV Globo in free-to-air format and on Multishow via subscription television, with live 1-hour segments after the main show's conclusion on free-to-air TV.
-Continuous live coverage is available through the pay-per-view (PPV) service exclusively on Globoplay for Globo.com subscribers.
-This is the first season to exclude traditional PPV on cable TV, ending the service after 23 years.
+The series was broadcast daily on TV Globo between January and April of 2025, in free-to-air format and on Multishow via subscription television, with live 1-hour segments after the main show's conclusion on free-to-air TV.
+Continuous live coverage was available through the pay-per-view (PPV) service exclusively on Globoplay for Globo.com subscribers.
+This was the first season to exclude traditional PPV on cable TV, ending the service after 23 years.